Help Westchester Honor the Heroes and Victims of 9/11

 Croton Landing — 4 p.m.

 The towns of Buchanan, Cortlandt, and Croton-on-Hudson will join together again this year for a joint ceremony at Croton Landing, just off Route 9.
-The site’s memorial, “Reaching Through the Shadow,” was dedicated just last year, and functions as a working sundial marketing the pivotal hours of the tragedy between 8 a.m. and 4 p.m.
-The memorial ceremony will be held just as this concludes.
+The site’s memorial, “Reaching Through the Shadow,” was dedicated in 2016, and functions as a working sundial marketing the pivotal hours of the tragedy between 8 a.m. and 4 p.m.
+The memorial ceremony will be held just as procession begins, and shuttle service to the site is available.
+For more information, call the Croton-on-Hudson Village Manager's office at 914.271.4848

 Larchmont & Mamaroneck — 5 p.m.

-A service will be held at “Girl Scout Rock” in Memorial Park featuring representatives from Mamaroneck and Larchmont fire, police, and ambulance services, as well as local officials, Girl Scout and Boy Scout troops, and veterans.
+A service will be held at “Girl Scout Rock” in Memorial Park featuring representatives from Mamaroneck and Larchmont fire, police, and ambulance services, as well as first responders, veterans, clergy, local officials, and Girl Scout and Boy Scout troops.

 Once again, Volunteer New York! is hosting a bevy of community projects at County Center in White Plains and throughout Westchester County.
-Events range from food, blood, and diaper drives to hurricane relief, military care packages, and gardening the grounds at the Montrose VA.
+Events range from food, blood, and diaper drives to hurricane relief, military care packages, local gardening, and even playing games at local senior centers.

 It may not feel as personal as volunteering your time, but many organizations wouldn't survive without private donations.
 Local groups provide critical services, like the FDNY Fire Family Transport Foundation, which helps provide transportation to firefighters, their families, and department personnel to and from medical institutions, as well as during funerary services.
 Because groups like the FFTF are entirely non-profit and made up of volunteers, donations are the only thing that allow them to continue their work.